sherkoo/sherkoo.github.io/_portfolio/jcpenney-cart-and-checkout/jcpenney-cart-and-checkout.md

 <div class="grid-6 grid-1-mobile">
   <h2>Creating a mission statement</h2>
   <div>
-    <p>My goal was to prioritize the user in our team's focus, as we tended to become overly fixated on metrics and conversions, losing sight of the most crucial element: the user.</p>
+    <p>My goal was to prioritize the user in our team's focus, as objectives became overly fixated on metrics and conversions, losing sight of the most crucial element: the user.</p>

-    <p>JCPenney customers are drawn to the store for various reasons, including their love for discounts and the ability to apply coupons to their orders, setting it apart from competitors like Amazon.</p>
+    <p>JCPenney customers are drawn to the store for various reasons, including their love for discounts and the ability to apply discounts to their orders, setting it apart from competitors.</p>

     <p>The team at JCPenney was structured based on ownership of major pages, such as the homepage or the cart and checkout experience, which was the responsibility of our team.
 However, I emphasized to the team that we should not be limited by these boundaries within the company.
-From the customer's perspective, it is a seamless experience.
+From the customer's perspective, it is a seamless experience from beginning to end.
 This approach helped us maintain a user-centric focus.</p>

   </div>
 </div>